artfulrobot/chasse/docs/journeys.md

 ### Non automatic processing

-You may prefer to trigger processing by another means, in which case simply un-check the Automtic Processing option.
+You may prefer to trigger processing by another means, in which case simply un-check the Automatic Processing option.

 You can manually progress a journey from the status screen (there's a button for it), or you can do your own automation using the API and a custom cron job or a